Skip to content

 The Council will review the inventory annually.
 The reviews will allow us to check progress of the Climate Action Plan.

-It means we are on track to meeting our target for becoming a carbon neutral council by 2030.
+It means we are on track to meet our target for becoming a carbon neutral council by 2030.

 Need help?